-City of Things consists of both a complete living lab methodology and a technical testbed infrastructure, more information is available on the iMinds City of Things website.
+City of Things consists of both a complete living lab methodology and a technical testbed infrastructure, more information is available on the imec City of Things website.
 Within the project MOSAIC develops and operates the technical testbed, in what follows we describe the goals and approach in more detail.

 While there is a considerable research and innovation effort related to the deployment of smart cities, there are still plenty of hurdles to move from R&D to implementation and real mass-scale deployment.

 Testbeds are the preferred tools for academic and industrial researchers to evaluate their research ideas and initial results in a larger environment.
 Fully controlled and strongly managed testbeds, which provide guarantees on interference levels, are ideal for controlled experiments.
 However, while these controlled experiments are well suited for early stage experiments, there is a need as well for scaling the experiment up to more realistic environments.

 Existing smart city testbeds often have some or more of the following downsides.
 First, they are often small-scale both in terms of device count (tens to hundreds) and in terms of geographic location (often only a single room or building).
 Second, most testbeds are very homogeneous focusing on only one wireless protocol (e.g., ZigBee or WiFi only testbed).
 Third, testbeds are either oriented towards wireless communication experiments (typical FIRE testbeds) or oriented towards the end-users (i.e., incorporating a living lab).
 A combination of both is often lacking.